-The National School Lunch Program (NSLP) and School Breakfast Program (SBP) is a Federal Program that may provide nutritious meals to all school children at a no or minimal cost.
+The National School Lunch Program (NSLP) and School Breakfast Program (SBP) are Federal Programs that may provide nutritious meals to all school children at no cost or a minimal cost.
 Families may apply for the programs by submitting a Household Income Application which is provided by the school.
 The school is then responsible for certifying the students for free, reduced-price, or paid meals.

 Schools must apply through the Department of Education and complete the requirements prior to the operation of these programs.
-Once approved, schools will receive funding by the Department of Education for each lunch and breakfast meal served provided they meet established nutrition standards (link to SMI page (coming soon) and state and federal regulations.
+Once approved, schools will receive reimbursement from the Department of Education for each lunch and breakfast meal served provided they meet established nutrition standards and state and federal regulations.

 - Complete the application process

-- Maintaining documentation of children’s eligibility category and count meals by eligibility category (free, reduced priced, and paid meals)
+- Maintain documentation of children’s eligibility category and count meals by eligibility category (free, reduced priced, and paid meals)